containrrr/watchtower/docs/arguments.md

 ```

 ## Filter by disable label
-__Do not__ update containers that have `com.centurylinklabs.watchtower.enable` label set to false and
+__Do not__ Monitor and update containers that have `com.centurylinklabs.watchtower.enable` label set to false and
 no `--label-enable` argument is passed.
 Note that only one or the other (targeting by enable label) can be
 used at the same time to target containers.